-3. Tell students that they will consider 4 options to the growing diabetes problem and then recommend their own solutions.
+3. Tell students that they will read about 4 options to the growing diabetes problem that different groups have proposed, and then recommend their own solutions.
 The next slide shows students the options they will be presented with.
 For each option, students will read a description of the option and be asked to think about a few factors.
 Make sure students understand the types of questions asked, but don't answer the question at this point.